harish2704/neovim-konsole/README.md

 * `./install.sh`

-### TODO
-* Should exit vim while closing application windoe

 ### Mapping keycodes
 Suppose a key binding ( Eg: \<C-CR\>  ) is not able map in console vim.
-Then we can troble shoot it by the following techniq.
+Then we can fix this in the following way

   * Open any Neovim client which supports that key binding ( Eg: here, I opened Neovim python-client for GTK )
   * enter `:terminal`